SparkePei/FAST_hashpipe/README.md

 * Roaches concurrent data collection mechanism: use Redis database to set a start flag, check the value of flag to start collecting data.
 * Multicast network:
-	set frb_group in FAST_net_thread.c to join the associate socket to the multicast group, currently this IP address is 192.168.16.11 and the multicast group is 239.1.0.1
+	subscribe the associated socket to a multicast group, on FAST setifrb machine, the frb_group is set to 239.1.beam_number.1, beam_number is start from 1.